Tile resurfacing prevents mould, is easy to clean and dramatically improves appearance.

 Home much does Tile Resurfacing cost?

-This is no average $ cost per m² for tile resurfacing.
-Factors like the extent of repairs and size of area to be resurfaced can result in widely varying costs when expressed per m2.
 However, the cost of tile resurfacing when compared with the entire process of ripping out, water-proofing and retiling represents a very considerable saving.
-Read more about the cost.
+Read more about resurfacing costs.

 old floor tiles on shower floor with grout mould showing